gerardrbentley/imessage-nlp-streamlit/README.md

 - `requirements.dev.txt`: Provides packages useful for development but not necessarily production deployment.
 Also includes all of `requirements.txt` via `-r`
 - `pyproject.toml`: Provides a main configuration point for Python dev tools
 - `.flake8`: Because `flake8` doesn't play nicely with `pyproject.toml` out of the box
-- `.pre-commit-config.yaml`: Provides safeguards for what you commit and push to your repo
-- `tests/`: Folder for tests to be picked up by `pytest`

 ## Local Setup